NobleMathews/FuzzSliceICSE/readme.md

 docker run -it noblemathews/fuzzslice-icse
 ```

+To enhance result replication across diverse platforms and architectures, we recommend using the pre-built Docker image.
+This suggestion stems from comprehensive testing we conducted on various systems, including an Apple Silicon-based (M1) machine and an AMD server.
+Over time, dependencies and packages can become outdated or unavailable.
+On Apple M1, an open issue hinders the address sanitizer's proper functioning within a containerized environment.

+Note that we have tested the pre-built docker on the following platforms and architectures:
+- A Windows and a Linux machine with an amd64 architecture.
+- A Linux machine with an x86_64 architecture.

 ### Building docker image

-This option is not recommended as it can fail based on system architecture or package deprecation.
 However, if you would like to build the docker image from scratch, you can follow the instructions below.
-To verify to some extent that dependencies are working correctly please ensure that the 3 sample targets are classified correctly as true bugs or false positives as shown in the next section.
+To verify that dependencies are working correctly please ensure that the 3 sample targets are classified correctly as true bugs or false positives as shown in the next section.

 1A.
 If you are downloading this repository from archival as a compressed file the git submodules will not be included.
 Please run the following command from the root directory of the project to download the submodules:
 ```bash